nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ### zec
-Zcash address where people can send donations to support the operation of this tor relay.
+Zcash address where people can send donations to support the operation of this Tor relay.

 length: < 96 characters

 valid characters: [A-Za-z0-9]

 ### xmr
-Monero or [OpenAlias](https://openalias.org/) address where people can send donations to support the operation of this tor relay.
+Monero or [OpenAlias](https://openalias.org/) address where people can send donations to support the operation of this Tor relay.

 length: < 100 characters

-## tor configuration
+## Tor configuration

 ### offlinemasterkey
-Single character stating whether the [OfflineMasterKey](https://www.torproject.org/docs/tor-manual.html.en#OfflineMasterKey) feature is enabled ("y") on this tor instance or not ("n").
+Single character stating whether the [OfflineMasterKey](https://www.torproject.org/docs/tor-manual.html.en#OfflineMasterKey) feature is enabled ("y") on this Tor instance or not ("n").

 length: 1 character